-(CCCHP-PROJECT NUMBER) COVENANTS
+COMMISSION FOR CULTURAL CENTERS AND HISTORIC PRESERVATION (CCCHP-PROJECT NUMBER) COVENANTS

-These covenants are made and entered into between the State of Nevada, acting by and through the State Historic Preservation Office (STATE), hereinafter referred to as "STATE" and NAME OF PROPERTY OWNER hereinafter referred to as "PROPERTY OWNER", for the purpose of the Property known as the PROPERTY NAME, which is owned in fee simple by the PROPERTY OWNER.
+These covenants are made and entered into between the State of Nevada, acting through the office of historic preservation as staff assistance to Commission for Cultural Centers and Historic Preservation (STATE), hereinafter referred to as "STATE" and NAME OF PROPERTY OWNER hereinafter referred to as "PROPERTY OWNER", for the purpose of the property known as the PROPERY NAME, which is owned in fee simple by the PROPERTY OWNER.

-The Property is comprised essentially of grounds, collateral, appurtenances, and improvements.
-The Property is more particularly described as follows:
+The property is comprised essentially of grounds, collateral, appurtenances, and improvements.
+The property is more particularly described as follows: